Ngā mihi to our sponsors

 To discuss opportunities to partner with RECON, please contact Catie Harris.

 RECON // Retail Conference is a gathering of retail property and business experts.
-This year’s programme is centered on the theme ‘adapting to thrive’ and will feature one day of exclusive site tours and a second day of engaging conference sessions.
+This year’s programme is centered on the theme ‘experience is everything’ and will feature one day of exclusive site tours and a second day of engaging conference sessions.

-Curated for property professionals in the retail sector, RECON23 gathers international and local thought-leaders, experts and trend-setters to explore what’s new in retail property.
+Curated for property professionals in the retail sector, RECON24 gathers international and local thought-leaders, experts and trend-setters to explore what’s new in retail property.

 With economic insights, game changing case studies, inspirational futurists and a host of industry leaders, this event promises to leave you better connected, informed and inspired.

-In 2023 we expanded the programme this year to include one day of exclusive site tours.
+We’ve expanded the programme to include one day of exclusive site tours!

 Suggestions?

-Let us know if there’s any particular topic, speaker or project you’d like to see grace the RECON stage in 2024 – contact the events team today!
+Let us know if there’s any particular topic, speaker or project you’d like to see gracing the RECON stage in future – contact the events team today!

 Aotearoa New Zealand’s premier event for retail property professionals.